Luchita Hurtado: Early and personal life

 Hurtado was born in Maiquetía, Venezuela, on November 28, 1920.
 Her mother moved from Venezuela to New York with her two sisters and worked as a seamstress.
 Hurtado and her older sister joined their mother and aunts in New York shortly afterwards in 1928, while their father stayed in Venezuela.
 She studied fine art at Washington Irving High School, took classes at the Art Students League, and volunteered at La Prensa, a Spanish-language newspaper where she met her first husband, Chilean journalist Daniel de Solar.
 The couple married when Luchita was 18 years old, and went on to have two children together.
 At the invitation of Rafael Trujillo, the then-dictator of the Dominican Republic, Hurtado and de Solar moved to Santo Domingo to start a newspaper.
 The couple moved back to New York, where they became close with a group of Latin American artists and journalists, such as Rufino Tamayo.

 She and de Solar divorced in 1942.
 She subsequently married Wolfgang Paalen, an artist and collector, after being introduced to him by Isamu Noguchi.
 Hurtado's son from her first marriage, Pablo, died of polio at age 5.
-She wanted to have another child, while Paalen did not, so the couple divorced.

 During this time, her circle of fellow artists expanded.
 One such connection she made was with Ailes Gilmour, who had roomed with Hurtado and de Solar when they were still married.
 Gilmour was the half-sister of Isamu Noguchi, so Noguchi and Hurtado became close, often visiting galleries together.

 In 1951, Hurtado moved to Los Angeles with fellow artist Lee Mullican who she would then marry that same decade, and remained married until his death in 1998.
 Together, they had two sons: Matt Mullican, a New York-based artist, and John Mullican, who works as a film director.

 Hurtado died on the night of August 13, 2020, at her home in Santa Monica, California.
 She died of natural causes, just 76 days short of her 100th birthday.